dmoney123/COMP370_FinalProject/README.md

     value:
         provides the media company with information regarding how/if media coverage has changed before and after the mayoral election

 5.5) Before and after the NYC Mayoral election (on November 4th, 2025), how does the favouribility of coverage from american national media change across different media bias' (Right Center, Left).
-What are the most prominnat topics focused on by this coverage by each side of the spectrum?
+What are the most prominant topics focused on by this coverage by each side of the spectrum?
 Has there been a change in these trends pre/post mayoral election?

     Notes:
         changed from 5), where we slightly reframe the question to explore different biases instead of exploring opinion before and after the election.